 Treat Dreams’ Peppermint bears won Bronze for Best Taste, Most Unique, Best Dark Chocolate, and Top Vegan Chocolate; and an Honorable Mention for Best Texture.
 It received 4 stars.

 A 100% vegan chocolatier, Treat Dreams makes quality vegan bars and filled molded chocolates.
-They do not currently ship outside Australia, but there is one retailer who does (limited offerings).
-Check the Treat Dreams FAQ page for the link.
+UPDATE November 2022: Treat Dreams has closed.

 First time entrant, Cococo Chocolates, Calgary, AB, makes their own chocolates using couverture from Belgium.
 They also make chocolates for other companies.
 They submitted 3 bonbons that were good flavor wise except the chocolate itself was a little lacking.